devrtex/palworld-server/README.md

 # Set up a Palworld dedicated server on Linux
-Set up a Palworld dedicated server on Debian Linux
+A simplified script to set up a Palworld dedicated server on Debian Linux

 > [!IMPORTANT]
 > This script has only been tested on Debian 64-bit systems.
 Users on other operating systems or architectures may experience different results.
 Please proceed with caution and verify compatibility before use.